Eddie Murphy: 1980s: Superstar status and career peak

 In the early 1980s, Murphy first earned national attention as a cast member on Saturday Night Live (SNL) and was credited with helping to revitalize the show.
 His characters included a grown-up version of the Little Rascals character Buckwheat; a streetwise children's show host named Mr. Robinson (parodying Fred Rogers, who found it amusing); and a morose, cynical Gumby, whose trademark slogan became an SNL catchphrase: "I'm Gumby, dammit!"
 According to Joseph Clokey, whose father Art Clokey created Gumby, both of them "thought Eddie was a genius in the way he played that character".
 The Buckwheat character was retired in spectacular fashion—assassinated, on camera, in front of 30 Rockefeller Plaza—at Murphy's request, after he grew tired of constant demands from fans to "Do Buckwheat!
 Do Buckwheat!"
 In Rolling Stones February 2015 appraisal of all 141 SNL cast members to-date, Murphy was ranked second (behind John Belushi).
 "It is customary (and accurate) to say that Eddie Murphy is the only reason SNL survived the five-year wilderness without Lorne Michaels", the magazine noted.
-Murphy's early comedy was characterized by copious profanity and sketches lampooning a diverse group of people, including WASPs, African-Americans, Italian-Americans, overweight people, and gay people.
+Murphy's early comedy was characterized by copious profanity and sketches lampooning diverse groups of people, including WASPs, African Americans, Italian Americans, overweight people, and gay people.
 He released two stand-up specials.
 Delirious was filmed in 1983 in Washington, D.C.